-- Payments for any appearance of the entertainers or sportsmen by way of or in connection with the promotion of any commercial occasion or event
+- Payments for any appearance of the entertainers or sportsmen by way of or in connection with the promotion of any commercial occasion or event;

 - Payments for any participation by the entertainers or sportsmen in or for sound recording, films, videos, radio, television or other similar transmissions (whether live or recorded).

-How can we tell who is considered as an “associate”?
-Under Inland Revenue Ordinance (amended in 2004) of Hong Kong, the following entities are regards as “associates” of a Hong Kong entity:If the Hong Kong entity is “a natural person”:
+* Under Inland Revenue Ordinance (amended in 2004) of Hong Kong, “associates” of a Hong Kong entity refers to the following entities: